The sage leaf floated down, spinning in the air,

 pushed far from the center by the busy cross current

-of the water hurrying down from the far hillside.
+water hurrying down from the far hillside.

 Now and then it would hesitate,